Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_introduction/tasty_bytes_introduction.md

 Duration: 0
 Congratulations, you have now completed the Tasty Bytes Foundational Setup!

-The Table of Contents below will outline all of the available Tasty Bytes Quickstarts you can now begin.
+The Table of Contents below will outline all of the available Tasty Bytes Quickstarts that leverage the foundation you just completed.

 <img src ="assets/pbtb_quickstarts.png"/>